-Modern original equipment manufacturers (OEMs) face an assortment of cybersecurity concerns — from threats against confidential communication and internet security for shared databases, to challenges protecting customer information and trade secrets.
-OEMs are not only tasked with producing world-class components and parts, but also have to manage the security of sensitive information, financial information and production-line software.
+Modern original equipment manufacturers (OEMs) face an assortment of cybersecurity concerns — from threats against connected devices and databases in production operations, to challenges protecting customer information and trade secrets. mare not only tasked with producing world-class components and parts, but also have to manage the security of sensitive information, financial information, and production-line software.
 It’s a heavy burden to bear.

-Compromised security during the operational phase can lead to inaccurate data and inventory missteps that can stymie production and place consumers at risk.
+Insufficient security during operations can lead to attacks on connected devices, injection of unauthorized code, or even the production of unauthorized or fraudulent units – exposing manufacturers to significant financial and reputational damage, and placing consumers at risk.
 Once deployed, effective management of in-field updates to the product line can mean the difference between securing a satisfied customer or embarking on a crisis-management campaign.
-Embedding security into device development should not be an afterthought – it should be “must have” from the start.
+Embedding security by design into device development should not be an afterthought – it should be “must have” from the start.

-Keyfactor Control gives manufacturers a complete, efficient and effective solution for preventing the dangers posed by hacks of product-control systems and theft of personal customer information.
-A loss of fidelity has clear financial costs and impacts to the physical safety of workers and consumers alike.
-Keyfactor Control eliminates these risks, offering end-to-end security for connected devices protecting your line and the products you manufacture.
+Keyfactor Control gives manufacturers a complete, efficient and effective solution for preventing the dangers posed by hacks of product-control systems and theft of sensitive customer information.
+A loss of trust has clear financial costs and impacts to the physical safety of workers and consumers alike.
+Keyfactor Control eliminates these risks, offering end-to-end security for connected devices, protecting your line and the products you manufacture.

 One company, a $3B global manufacturer of welding products, believed it was purchasing authentic robotic welding arms from resellers, along with service contracts from the manufacturer.
 With production issues increasing in frequency, service technicians were dispatched to the plant floor for a repair – only to discover that while the robotic arm looked like the genuine product, it was actually a fake.